 They have a thicker undercoat in the winter for extra heat prevention and a thinner undercoat during the summer.

-The dogs are big as they are meant for protection and its also easier to keep a big body mass warmer during cold weather.
+The dogs are big as they are meant for protection and it is also easier to keep a big body mass warmer during cold weather.
 The ears are quite small and have hair on them on the outside -they hang down to protect from heat loss but are easy to move to capture noise from threats.

-The shiny guard hairs reflect some of the sun away from the surface- and the reduced amount of undercoat coat will allow for wind to release the heat within the coat.
+The shiny guard hairs reflect some of the sun rays away from the surface- and the reduced amount of undercoat coat will allow for wind to release the heat within the coat.

 The coat on the stomach and under the chest/armpits is very thin to make conduction of heat to the ground easier.